About Us

 The Worthing Food Foundation was borne out of the experience of the local Covid-19 mutual aid groups.
 We began supplying food to people in need at the beginning of April 2020.
 The mutual aid groups had discovered that a lot of people simply had no access to the food they needed.
 The failure of the school meals voucher system and the eight-week wait for Universal Credit, at that time, had plunged a lot of people into crisis.
 Added to that the large number of people being put on furlough or made redundant, and the situation was desperate for many.
 After speaking with many people, from those in need to other food banks and referral agencies, it was decided to set up a non-referral food operation that would provide weekly supplies of three-four days’ worth of dry, tinned and fresh food, as well as other essentials to people in need.

-In 2022 we agreed to take on the operations of the Worthing Vegan Foodbank, which supplies vegan, gluten-free and other allergy-friendly food supplies from St Botolph’s Church Hall in West Worthing.
-You can contact the Vegan Foodbank on 07775 556974 or email support@worthingveganfoodbank.co.uk.
+In 2022 we agreed to take on the operations of the Worthing Vegan Foodbank, which supplies vegan, gluten-free and other allergy-friendly food supplies.
+You can contact the Vegan Foodbank by calling or texting our main help number 07526176272 or by emailing support@worthingveganfoodbank.co.uk.

 We currently have over 100 volunteers working with us, as well as one paid member of staff, our Outreach Officer, who liaises with our families to ensure that they are receiving the help that they need to get back on their feet.
 We are lucky to be supported by our parent charity Les Alden Foundation (Charity No. 1190114)